aaanh/uni-hwk/w2021/coen_244/project/README.md

 -   CHANGEDIR `cd` into the my uncompressed project submission folder
 -   COMPILE `make` my project
 -   executable binary should be in `/output` folder

+### Cross-platform support:

+-   Docker container: In progress
+-   Repl.it: In progress